Greek Chicken Meatballs (Mediterranean Meatballs)

-These Greek Chicken Meatballs with creamy yogurt dipping sauce are a recipe that can do double duty as a light and healthy dinner, or a party bite that can be kept warm in a slow cooker!
+These Greek Chicken Meatballs with herby yogurt dipping sauce are a recipe that can do double duty as a healthy dinner, or as a party bite that can be kept warm in a slow cooker!

 And when I want to use ground chicken, these Greek chicken meatballs are what I turn to.